neoforged/Documentation/docs/resources/server/enchantments.md

 The object within the `amount` block is a [Level Based Value], which can be used to have a Value Effect Component that changes the intensity of its effect by level.
 The `operation` is one of `add_value`, `add_multiplied_base` or `add_multiplied_total`.
 See [Attribute Operations] for details.

 ### Value Effect Components
 [Value Effect Components] are used for enchantments that alter a numerical value somewhere in the game, and are implemented by the class `EnchantmentValueEffect`.
-Enchantments like Knockback, Looting, and Sharpness use this kind of component.

 Value Effect Components can be set to use any of these operations on their given values:
 - `minecraft:set`: Overwrites the given level-based value.